-(32) This portfolio augments the long term strategic objectives of the university by investing in growth asset categories aimed at returns marginally greater than fixed term interest with negligible chance of loss of capital.
-Money related to commitments which are more than one year away can be invested in this portfolio.

-(33) For this portfolio, the university will engage a fund manager (see clauses 36 -38).

-(34) Return required: To match or outperform the average return of CPI plus 3% pa over rolling three year periods after deduction of investment fees paid (if any) for investment management.
+- (32) This portfolio augments the long term strategic objectives of the University by investing in growth asset categories aimed at returns marginally greater than fixed term interest with negligible chance of loss of capital.
+Money related to commitments which are more than one year away can be invested in this portfolio. - (33) For this portfolio, the University will engage a fund manager. - (34) Return required: To match or outperform the average return of CPI plus 3% pa over rolling three year periods after deduction of investment fees paid (if any) for investment management.
+The target return for UNE Foundation investments is specified in Clause (41) below.